kittyjosh111/crypt/README.md

-## crypt
+## Crypt
-Python version of Crypt (iOS Shortcut).
+Python version of Crypt (iOS Shortcut), a OTP concept.

 The iOS shortcut equivalent for this script may be found on routinehub [https://routinehub.co/shortcut/10927/].

 ## Usage
-Download the script.
+This script relies on numpy as a dependency.
+Install it first with ```pip3 install numpy``` Download the script.
 Run python3 script.py in a terminal.
 Follow the prompts given.
 If you want to pass in a text file to encrypt, use the ```-i``` flag.

 ## About
 This script is meant to provide a sort of encryption for simple messages.
 Say you want to send someone a text message without someone else being able to read it.
 You can use this shortcut to send a string of numbers containing the message.